Michele Cappellari Python Programs

 Fit the global kinematic position-angle of galaxies

-This software implements the method presented in Appendix C of Krajnović et al. (2006) to measure the global kinematic position-angle (PA) from integral field observations of a galaxy stellar or gas kinematics (Figure 9).
+This software implements the method presented in Appendix C of Krajnović et al. (2006) to measure the global kinematic position-angle (PA) from integral field observations of a galaxy stellar or gas kinematics (Figure 10).

 See Cappellari et al. (2007), Krajnović et al. (2011) and Graham et al. (2018) for large scale applications of this software to the study of the stellar kinematic misalignment of early-type galaxies.
 See Davor’s Krajnović page for the related Kinemetry package.

-6.1 The PaFit package in Python PIC
+6.2 The PaFit package in Python

-The PaFit package is on the Python Package Index (PyPI).
+The PaFit package is on the Python Package Index PyPI.

 How to install: Use pip install pafit.
 Without write access to the global site-packages directory, use pip install --user pafit.